44 reusable patterns to develop and deploy reliable production-quality microservices-based applications, with worked examples in Java

 Effective testing strategies

-Written for enterprise developers familiar with standard enterprise application architecture.
+This Book Is Written For Written for enterprise developers familiar with standard enterprise application architecture.
 Examples are in Java.

-Chris Richardson is a Java Champion, a JavaOne rock star, author of Manning's POJOs in Action, and creator of the original CloudFoundry.com.
+About The Author Chris Richardson is a Java Champion, a JavaOne rock star, author of Manning’s POJOs in Action, and creator of the original CloudFoundry.com.

 Table of Contents

 Escaping monolithic hell